Meeghell/FinTech-Machine-Learning-Algorithmic-Trading-Bot/README.md

 - **Long SMA Window**: 50 days
 - **Training Window**: 6 months

-Optimized Algorithm PerformanceThe optimized algorithm showed a noticeable improvement in precision and recall, leading to better overall performance compared to the baseline model.
+Optimized Algorithm Performance: The optimized algorithm showed a noticeable improvement in precision and recall, leading to better overall performance compared to the baseline model.

 ## Evaluating a New Machine Learning Classifier

-We implemented a new classifier, RandomForestClassifier, to compare its performance with the baseline model.
+I implemented a new classifier, RandomForestClassifier, to compare its performance with the baseline model.

 ## New Model Performance